krlmlr/plogr/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a new release under MIT license.
+The packaged library is licensed under Mozilla Public License 2.0; I believe redistribution under MIT license is possible, but I don't have a good understanding of OSS licenses.

 ## Reverse dependencies